Can Those "Free" Ballpoint Pens Be Recycled?

 I enjoy the thought of living once again in a time when day to day life was conducted with more class and formality.
 There's something about seeing men wearing suits and women wearing hats and dresses just to enjoy a night at the movies or make a visit to the bank.
-If visiting the bank, you actually visited an elegant lobby and were additionally treated to the opportunity of using their fancy pens.
-Of course even in more proper times, banks tried to foil would-be thieves of their fancy pens by attaching them with bead chain to the counter.
+This is when banking was conducted in person.
+You actually visited an elegant lobby and were additionally treated to the opportunity of using their fancy pens.
+Of course even in more proper times, banks tried to foil would-be thieves of their fancy pens by attaching them with robust bead chain to the counter.
 Well, banks evidently got tired of dangling bead chains sans pens because now all you'll find is a basket of free, inexpensive plastic pens.
 Although a boon to aspiring kleptomaniacs, the "free" pens come with a cost.
 Americans alone "throw away" a staggering 1.6 billion of these "disposable pens" each year according to an EPA estimate!